Email Deliverability in Debt Collection: Six Key Questions to Ask Your Provider

 How TrueAccord Measures Up

 TrueAccord is a digital first, omnichannel debt collection agency—and has been a leader in digital consumer engagement.
+The company believes that digital debt collection is a financial service, and needs to cater to the needs of consumers.

 Why It Matters

 Many debt collection providers have been slow to adopt digital communication as part of their consumer outreach, and even those who have integrated digital are still refining strategies for optimal outcomes.
+By choosing a partner who has a history of refining debt recovery email performance, your business will be able to increase collections with strategies that honor consumer preferences.

 How TrueAccord Measures Up